 I’m trying to be a lot of things.
 Honest.
 Good.
 Self-giving.
 I teach and write.
-Many artists works with their hands–make things–and that’s how words are for me.
+Many artists work with their hands–make things–and that’s how words are for me.
 Words build, shape, brace.
 I come to know things by writing them.
 In my life, the words I read and the ones I write have created.
 I’m not entirely sure how this happens, but I do believe it has something to do with the nature of truth and beauty, the existence of a Living Word.

 I live in Minnesota with my two children, Sören and Gwyneth.
 If you read any of my pieces about parenting, you’ll quickly see Sören and Gwyn alternate being ‘thunder’ and ‘blessing.’

-During the academic year, I teach creative writing at Bethel University in St. Paul.
+During the academic year, I teach creative writing at a university in St. Paul.
 My students perplex and enthrall me nearly as often as my children, and working with them keeps me planted in the disciplines of art, but always among fresh currents.

-As you read (if you do), I hope you’ll join the conversation.
-I hope you’ll bring your questions and uncertainties, drop a line to let me know if a prompt took you somewhere, or share your perspective on the bit of life that’s floated into my vision that week.
+As you read, I hope you’ll bring your questions and uncertainties, drop a line to let me know if a prompt took you somewhere, or share your perspective on the bit of life that’s floated into my vision that week.